Standing in the craft store

 Do your research to find the best product for your budget.
 Eliminate the gold plated varieties but see what artists are saying on the internet about the mid range products.
 You'll definitely find something affordable that actually works.

-- No batch number on the product.
+No batch number on the product.
 Knitters know that dye lots vary from batch to batch.
-Art slupplies are the same- if the company isn't keeping track of when something rolled off the assembly line, that means they don't really care.
+Art supplies are the same- if the company isn't keeping track of when something rolled off the assembly line, that means they don't really care.

 Step it up a grade-